Extraterrestrial life: Scientific search

-Direct search
+Search for basic life

 Scientists search for biosignatures within the Solar System by studying planetary surfaces and examining meteorites.
 Some claim to have identified evidence that microbial life has existed on Mars.
+In 1996, a controversial report stated that structures resembling nanobacteria were discovered in a meteorite, ALH84001, formed of rock ejected from Mars.
+Although all the unusual properties of the meteorite were eventually explained as the result of inorganic processes, the controversy over its discovery laid the groundwork for the development of astrobiology.

 An experiment on the two Viking Mars landers reported gas emissions from heated Martian soil samples that some scientists argue are consistent with the presence of living microorganisms.
 Lack of corroborating evidence from other experiments on the same samples suggests that a non-biological reaction is a more likely hypothesis.
-In 1996, a controversial report stated that structures resembling nanobacteria were discovered in a meteorite, ALH84001, formed of rock ejected from Mars.

 In February 2005 NASA scientists reported they may have found some evidence of extraterrestrial life on Mars.
 The two scientists, Carol Stoker and Larry Lemke of NASA's Ames Research Center, based their claim on methane signatures found in Mars's atmosphere resembling the methane production of some forms of primitive life on Earth, as well as on their own study of primitive life near the Rio Tinto river in Spain.
 NASA officials soon distanced NASA from the scientists' claims, and Stoker herself backed off from her initial assertions.
-Though such methane findings are still debated, support among some scientists for the existence of life on Mars exists.

-In November 2011 NASA launched the Mars Science Laboratory that landed the Curiosity rover on Mars.
+In November 2011, NASA launched the Mars Science Laboratory that landed the Curiosity rover on Mars.
 It is designed to assess the past and present habitability on Mars using a variety of scientific instruments.
 The rover landed on Mars at Gale Crater in August 2012.